VelasiriSreeja/EXP-02-INTERFACING-DIGITAL-INPUT-SENSOR-WITH-ARDUINO-PUSH-BUTTON-/README.md

 Output of the simulation :
 ![Screenshot (90)](https://user-images.githubusercontent.com/118344328/229501658-3cafc3aa-4414-40a6-a82a-9fca92dbc29b.png)

-Result:
+RESULT:

-thus the simulation output on interfacing digital input sensor with arduino has been completed in tinkercad.
+Thus the simulation output on interfacing digital input sensor with arduino has been completed in tinkercad.